chatmail/dkim-milter/README.md

 <br>
 <br>

-DKIM Milter is a milter application that signs or verifies email messages using the *DomainKeys Identified Mail* (DKIM) protocol.
+DKIM Milter is a milter application that signs and verifies email messages using the *DomainKeys Identified Mail* (DKIM) protocol.
 It is meant to be integrated with a milter-capable MTA (mail server) such as [Postfix].
 DKIM is specified in [RFC 6376].

 DKIM Milter is based on the [viadkim] library.
 Therefore, it inherits the approach to DKIM used in that library.
-For example, it fully supports internationalised email; it is lenient with regard to encoding problems actually occurring in header values such as invalid UTF-8; it does queries for DKIM public keys in parallel; it skips unnecessary message body processing; and so on.
+Notably, viadkim fully supports internationalised email, including Unicode signing domains in the `d=` tag (RFC 8616).
+More practically, it inherits the performance characteristics of viadkim when processing many, or large, messages, and integrates them with the asynchronous-paradigm milter implementation.

+DKIM Milter works very efficiently.
+Public key queries are done in parallel.
+When multiple signatures use the same parameters for calculating the body hash, the hash is calculated only once, and the result is shared among the signatures.
+Also, when the body hash does not need to be calculated, such as when the signature was already determined to be failing, body processing is skipped entirely.
+A further example is the handling of large messages: DKIM Milter processes message bodies in chunks of fixed size, meaning that it does not come under pressure even when processing hundreds of messages of 1MB or 10MB each concurrently; the *total* memory used for these messages’ bodies at any point in time will never exceed a few megabytes or so (ie, a ceiling relative to the number of messages, not their size).

 DKIM Milter can be used as a simple alternative to the OpenDKIM milter.
 Credit goes to that project, of which I have been a long-time user and which has